ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/visualization-relationships.md

   name: python3
 ---

-# Visualizing Relationships: All About Honey 🍯
+# Visualizing relationships: all about honey 🍯

 Continuing with the nature focus of our research, let's discover interesting visualizations to show the relationships between various types of honey, according to a dataset derived from the [United States Department of Agriculture](https://www.nass.usda.gov/About_NASS/index.php).